KDE/digikam-doc/setup_application/video_settings.rst

 The **Max analyze duration** value specify how many microseconds are analyzed to probe the input.
 A higher value will enable detecting more accurate information, but will increase latency.
 It defaults to 5,000,000 microseconds = 5 seconds.

+The **Reset** button allows to clear all settings to default values.

 .. figure:: images/setup_video_avformat.webp
     :alt:
     :align: center